-ValidateVersionShard Validates that the master version matches all of the slaves.
+ValidatePermissionsShard Validates that the master permissions match all the replicas.

 • <keyspace/shard> - Required.
 The name of a sharded database that contains one or more tables as well as the shard associated with the command.
 The keyspace must be identified by a string that does not contain whitespace, while the shard is typically identified by a string in the format <range start>-<range end>.